API Reference¶

 ¶

-Get the class instance of the vocabulary type defined by vocabulary_code
+Get the class instance of the vocabulary type defined by vocabulary_code in the Python module

-specified by vocab_path
+specified by vocab_path.

 vocabulary_code